deplatt/GrinNet/Written_Reports/Sprint_4/s4-planning-report.md

 - Help frontend on integrating backend and frontend as required

 Pranav:
-- Write more frontend tests for the new pages
+- Write more frontend tests for the new pages (user profile)
-- Add a report user feature
+- Add a report user feature to the view post page
 - Conduct stakeholder meetings (Jesica and Becca)

 Shibam: